sanderd17/solanum/README.md

 ### Client

-Client visualisation happens via plain SVGa.
+Client visualisation happens via plain SVG.

-These SVG DOM elements can have tag bindings, which means an SVG attribute (style, content or position) can be bound to a tag value directly or via a function.
+These SVG DOM elements can have tag bindings, which means a function can be bound to a tag change.
+This function can in turn change an SVG attribute (style, content or position).
 The SVG elements can also have event handlers (click, right-click, drag, ...) by the means of custom functions.
 These functions can change the visualisation (for local effects) or message the server back f.e. to write tag values.